LeeAnnEditor/o365hq/services/Cutover G Suite to Office 365 migration. Just email and email folders.md

 2. We can migrate a maximum of 500,000 items from a user mailbox (emails are migrated from newest to oldest)
 3. The biggest email we can migrate is 35 MB
-4. Regular non-paid Google Apps or Gmail accounts do not have administrative credentials.
+4. Regular, non-paid Google apps or Gmail accounts do not have administrative credentials.
 We will need to migrate these accounts using the individual user names and passwords for each account.
     Without admin credentials, your account may be temporarily locked by